sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 You now have a Controller protocol to communicate with your own Controller 2.5 as long as you have an internet connection and an attribute will be linked.

-The attribute status is CONNECTED as the Demo Controller is already available (if you have a internet connection).
+The attribute status is CONNECTED as the Demo Controller is already available (if you have an internet connection).

 We can now add a linked attribute in Manager to the new Agent such that we can get sensors status and execute commands.